dan-t/rusty-tags/README.md

 `rusty-tags` should also correctly handle the case if a dependency reexports parts of its own dependencies.

-Currently `rusty-tags` doesn't support local dependencies and dependency overwrites.
+Currently `rusty-tags` doesn't support dependency overrides and local path dependencies are only supported if they're contained in your projects `Cargo.toml`.
 For git dependencies it only searches inside of `~/.cargo/git/checkouts/` and for crates.io dependencies inside of `~/.cargo/registry/src/github.com-*`.